danielmiessler/SecLists/README.md

 - @badibouzouk for **Domino Hunter** (https://sourceforge.net/projects/dominohunter/) [`/Discovery/Web-Content/Domino-Hunter/`]
 - @coldfusion39 for **domi-owned** (https://github.com/coldfusion39/domi-owned) [`/Discovery/Web-Content/domino-*-coldfusion39.txt`]

 This project stays great because of care and love from the community, and we will never forget that.
+If you know of a contribution that is not listed above, please let us know…

 ## Licensing